-> All scheduling changes must be notified to Coordinator of Deaf and hard of hearing services ahead of time.
+All scheduling changes and absences must be notified to Coordinator of Deaf and hard of hearing services ahead of time.
 If you are going to be late for class, please let the coordinator know as soon as possible.

 If possible, please upload your most current documentation to your student portal.
 An audiogram, a clinical summary from your physician, or a 504 plan/IEP can be helpful in coordinating services most appropriate for your needs.